ccc1685/covid-19/README.md

 # NIDDK SICR Model for estimating SARS-CoV-2 infection in a population

-Code and data used for Chow et al, ["TITLE"](http://some_url), to model the progression of the COVID-19 epidemic and estimate the unobserved SARS-CoV-2 infected population from reported cases, case recoveries, and case deaths globablly.
+Code and data used for Chow et al, Global prediction of unreported SARS-CoV2 infection from observed COVID-19 cases(http://some_url), to model the progression of the COVID-19 epidemic and estimate the unobserved SARS-CoV-2 infected population from reported cases, case recoveries, and case deaths globablly.
 Models are implemented in Stan and fit using PyStan.

 [![PyPI version](https://badge.fury.io/py/covid_sicr.svg)](https://badge.fury.io/py/covid_sicr)
 [![Build Status](https://travis-ci.org/nih-niddk-mbs/covid-sicr.svg?branch=refactor)](https://travis-ci.org/nih-niddk-mbs/covid-sicr)